 This collaboration has no final form; it never ended.
 A version went online in 1994, and Eastgate Systems, a boutique electronic literature press, released it as a hypertext novel, Forward Anywhere, on floppy disc, in 1996.
 Preparing the work for publication was harder than expected.
 As Judy recovered from her car accident, Cathy mapped out their correspondence manually, on a paper graph connecting each screen’s relation to the rest.“This map covers five sheets of paper and grew so inexorably complex that I could not bear to continue creating the diagram,” she lamented.
 “Arrows snaked around the margins of the page.
 Lines became dotted lines, and I found screens that were part of multiple sequences.”

-Cathy gave up on the map, settling on a hypertext interface of her own design.
+Cathy gave up on the map, and the pair settled on a hypertext interface design drawing elements from Judy’s earlier work.
 In published form, the screens appear one at a time, driven by three functions: forward, anywhere, or lines.
 Forward moves through the screens in the order they were written.
 “This type of navigation simulates the process, and captures the mystery,” Cathy wrote.
 Anywhere calls up a screen at random.
 Cathy observed that this revealed their interconnectedness even more; “through new juxtapositions, the Anywhere function reveals unintended connections at the merging of our voices.”
 The final function, Lines, is an interactive tool for building new screens based on keywords, from a database version of the text.
 In each new composition it generates, the lines link back to their origins, creating paths through the work neither linear nor entirely random.
-“This technique adds a third voice to the work,” writes Cathy, meaning the reader.
+These functions, which Judy had been exploring in literary “narrabases” and hypertext works like Uncle Roger, my name is scibe, and l0ve0ne since as early as 1986, resulted in a highly interactive text.
+Of the Lines function, Cathy writes, “this function adds a third voice to the work,” meaning the reader.

 The task of hypertext is not to manufacture connections, but to discover where they have always been.
 Hypertext researchers before the World Wide Web built systems to support this endless, sacred hunt for entanglement and hidden structure, as inherent to thought as ecosystems are to the natural world.
 Judy and Cathy marveled at their oddly linked lives, but we are all connected.
 Difference is only the unknown.
 For a database poet and a hypertext researcher, that much was obvious.
 Links are what is waiting to be found, by those with the patience to pull the threads: backwards, forwards, anywhere.